hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: It's regurgitating the data.

-**How It's Misleading**: Supports the misleading idea that these things are _just_ memorizing the data and regurgitating it, rather than forming new, plausible combinations of it.
+**How It's Misleading**: Supports the misleading idea that these things are _just_ memorizing the data, rather than forming new, plausible combinations of it.